evidentlyai/evidently/docs/book/tests-and-reports/test-metric-generator.md

-# Tests generation

-There are several features that simplify generating multiple column-level tests.
+There are several features that simplify generating multiple column-level tests or metrics.

-## List comprehension
+# List comprehension

 You can pass a list of parameters or a list of columns.